Free Measure & Quote

 A Complying Development generally includes larger building works than exempt developments and require to be authorised by a building professional (known as a certifying authority).
 Complying Developments are also subject to conditions of approval to protect surrounding uses during the construction period and the life of the development.

 Examples of complying developments include building a granny flat, a pool, a fence, earthworks or renovating a home.
-If your renovation or build is a complying development (or requires a development application through council) you’ll need to apply for a BASIX certificate.
+If your renovation or build is complying development (or requires a development application through council) you’ll need to apply for a BASIX certificate.
 Learn more about Complying Developments.

 Do You Need Council Approval for a Deck?
 Patio?
 Pergola?